t-clark04/bayesian.gtheory/README.md

 statement for each facet combination, specifying the probability of the G-coefficient being above an inputted threshold for that particular combination!
-The function even returns each of the variance components (known collectively as the G-study), both as point estimates and as credible intervals.
+The function even returns each of the variance components (known collectively as the G-study), as point estimates, credible intervals, and percentages of the total variance.

 ``` r
 # Loading in the package